Article I – Name

 Article VIII – Amendment of Bylaws

-1. These bylaws may be amended by the general membership at a regularly scheduled Convention by a 2/3 vote, provided that notice of the proposed amendment is included in the notice to the Convention.
+1. Upon proper notice, these bylaws may be amended by the Voting Members at a regularly scheduled Convention by a 2/3 vote, or by unanimous consent.

 Article IX- Intellectual Property